Vaishali Desai

-Vaishali Desai is an Indian model and actress.
-She won the Indian title of Miss International.
-She debuted in the film Kal Kissne Dekha.
+Vaishali Desai is an Indian actress, model and beauty pageant titleholder.
+She is the granddaughter of veteran filmmaker Manmohan Desai.
+She won the title of Femina Miss India International 2005 and represented India at Miss International 2005 pageant held in Tokyo.
+She started her acting career with in the film Kal Kissne Dekha.

 Early life

 Vaishali Desai is a Gujarati.
 She is the grandniece of filmmaker Manmohan Desai.

 Vaishali was brought up in Bangalore.
 Vaishali did her schooling in Sophia High School, Bangalore.
 She finished her graduation from Mount Carmel College, Bangalore.
 After her Miss India contest she shifted her base to Mumbai with her family for modelling and further studies.

 Vaishali was doing ramp shows in Bangalore and was a top model.
 Her first show was when she was fourteen.
 Her major break and entry in the acting world was with her first commercial for Ponds Dreamflower Talc.
 She later was seen in ads like Tanishq, Compaq, Raymonds.
 Vaishali has, however, not changed her name to Vyshalee Desai as given in her debut film Kal Kissne Dekha.
 Vaishali recently starred in a short psychological horror film titled Similitude, the film was officially selected at the 23rd Busan International Film Festival and competed under the Asian Short Film Competition Category.